binkoni/BARS/image_processing/README.md

   ## 3. Summary

-  The main purpose of this directory is to build a classfy model and then train it on tensorflow framework.<br>
+  The main purpose of this directory is to build a model(classifier) and then train it on tensorflow framework.<br>
   When the whole learning process is done, you can save it as a '.tflite' extension file which contains model structure informations and also trained weights.<br>
+  Finally you can tranplant it on android application.<br> You can find detail source codes on notebooks<br>